luciegaba/dockerise-spotify-dashboard/README.md

 The first tab is an overview of the artist of the user's choice.
 It provides statistical information such as the popularity score and the top 10 songs, as well as star graphs that allow the comparison of different artists or songs.
 In addition to being fun, this format allows for an easy understanding of the artist's characteristics.

 The second tab is a simple recommendation system.
 The project is not focused on using machine learning, so we used a simple K-means model on the artists and songs.
 By forming clusters (determined using traditional methods), we have groups of similar artists/songs.
-Based on the user's desire for an artist or song suggestion, we provide content
+Based on the user's desire for an artist or song suggestion, we provide content.

 ### Installation
 In order to run the code, you will need to create API access for Spotify and Lastfm.
-It's free so don't hesitate to make it! (https://developer.spotify.com/dashboard/ and https://www.last.fm/api/account/create )
+It's free so don't hesitate to make it! (https://developer.spotify.com/dashboard/ and https://www.last.fm/api/account/create)
 1. Clone the repository
 ```sh
 git clone https://github.com/luciegaba/spotify_app